StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

   - ` http://*.<YOUR_HEROKU_APP_URL>.com`, ` https://*.<YOUR_HEROKU_APP_URL>.com`
 - Scroll to bottom and click on `Advanced Settings`
 - Click on `OAuth` - make sure `OIDC Conformant` is turned off.
-- Create a rule in Auth0 by:
+- Then create a rule in Auth0:
   - Click here [rule](https://manage.auth0.com/#/rules/create) when logged into Auth0
   - Name of rule can be anything.
   - Paste the following code in the box where it says `function`: